jamesjj1979/us-enters-ww2/README.md

 ## Why did America change it's mind?

 The situation changed drastically in May and June 1940.
-Many Americans had expected the ‘European War’ to be a protracted conflict, in which the Allies – with larger populations than Germany and global resources – would eventually gain the upper hand.
+Many Americans had expected the European War to be a protracted conflict, in which the Allies – with larger populations than Germany and global resources – would eventually gain the upper hand.
 Instead, Hitler’s armed forces unexpectedly won quick victories, knocking France out of the war.
 The Third Reich took control of western and central Europe; Mussolini’s Italy opened a new front against Britain in the Mediterranean.
 All this threatened, perhaps in a few months, to defeat the surviving Ally.
 Now it seemed that unless help was provided America might have to deal on its own with a German-dominated Europe.
 <param ve-image
        label="Hitler visits Paris with architect Albert Speer (left) and sculptor Arno Breker (right), 23 June 1940" description="Hitler in front of the eiffle tower"